 Don’t block the shot of a fellow safari-goer.
 If you have room to move around the vehicle while you’re stopped, feel free to do so, but be respectful of other peoples’ space and their sight lines.

 Also, don’t shout or do anything that could disturb or startle the animals.
-And stay in the vehicle at all times unless the safari driver gives you permission to exit.
+And stay in the vehicle at all times unless your guide gives you permission to exit.

 Have cash ready at the beginning of the safari.